-The Board of Trustees determines the District's contribution to employee insurance premiums annually.
-The Benefits Guide, with detailed descriptions of insurance coverage, prices and eligibility requirements, is available to all employees on the District's Employee Benefits & Wellness website.
+The Board of Trustees determines the district's contribution to employee insurance premiums annually.
+The Benefits Guide, with detailed descriptions of insurance coverage, prices, and eligibility requirements, is available to all employees on the district's Employee Benefits & Wellness website.

 The Group Health Plan year is managed on a calendar-year basis (January 1 through December 31).
 New employees must complete benefits enrollment within the first 30 days of their hire date.
 Benefits are effective the first day of the month following the employee's hire date.
-Current employees can make changes to their insurance coverage during annual open enrollment or if they have an IRS qualifying event (e.g., marriage, divorce, birth).
-Employees should contact Human Resources - Employee Benefits & Wellness at (281) 634- 1418, for more information.
+Current employees can only make changes to their insurance coverage during annual open enrollment.
+If there is an IRS qualifying event (e.g., marriage, divorce, birth), employees have 30 days from the effective date of the life event change to contact Employee Benefits & Wellness for any benefit changes.
+Employees can contact Human Resources - Employee Benefits & Wellness at (281) 634- 1418, or benefits@fortbendisd.com for more information.

-Employees may also enroll in additional insurance programs that may include, but are not limited to, legal, disability, supplemental medical, retirement savings plan and supplemental life insurance.
+Employees may also enroll in additional supplemental benefit programs, including, but not limited to, legal, disability, supplemental medical, retirement savings plan and supplemental life insurance.
 Premiums for these programs are paid by payroll deduction.
-Employees should contact Human Resources - Employee Benefits & Wellness at (281) 634-1418, for more information.
+Employees should contact Human Resources - Employee Benefits & Wellness at (281) 634-1418, or benefits@fortbendisd.com, for more information.